abinit/abinit/doc/tutorial/base1.md

-We used 10 Ha as cut-off energy, a 10x10x10 Bohr^3 supercell, the local-density approximation (as well as the local-spin-density approximation) in the Teter parametrization, and a pseudopotential from the Goedecker-Hutter-Teter table (Phys.
-Rev. B 54, 1703 (1996)).
+We used 10 Ha as cut-off energy, a 10x10x10 Bohr^3 supercell, the local-density approximation (as well as the local-spin-density approximation) in the Teter parametrization, and a pseudopotential from the Goedecker-Hutter-Teter table [[cite:Goedecker1996]].

 We will see in the [next tutorial](base2) how to address the choice of these parameters (except the pseudopotential).